claudiom4sir/AIM2022SuperResolutionOfCompressedVideos/README.md

 ## Dataset
 The dataset for the challenge can be downloaded [here](https://github.com/RenYang-home/LDV_dataset).

+## Train
+The code for training will be released soon.

 ## Test
 To reproduce the results, execute
 ```python test_aim_challenge.py --data_path your_dataset_path```.
 By default, the script will output only frames 10, 20, 30 etc. If you want to output all frames, add ```--save_all True```.